VOICE Ministry

 HOMES FOR ALL VOICE ASSEMBLY

-As a result of the partnership established this fall at the HOMES FOR ALL Assembly the following bills have been introduced in the 2026 session of the Commonwealth’s legislature:
+Because of the partnerships established at the October 2025 HOMES FOR ALL ASSEMBLY the following bills have been enacted into law:

-* Faith in Housing (SB388/HB1279) which will add thousands of affordable homes on missional land during Virginia’s severe housing shortage.
+* Faith in Housing (HB1279) adds thousands of affordable homes on missional land to help reduce Virginia’s severe affordable housing shortage.

-* Affordable Dwelling Units (SB74) which would allow greater flexibility and options in implementing the county’s program.
+* Affordable Dwelling Units (SB74) allows greater flexibility and options in implementing localities AfDU ordinances.

-* Accessory Living Units (SB 531) which will expand housing choice, support aging in place, and add gentle density in existing communities.
+* Accessory Living Units (SB 531) expands housing choices, support aging in place, and add gentle density in existing communities.

 * Parking Mandate (HB 888) creates guidelines on local parking to ensuring that new homes are near transit or in dense walkable areas.